nviennot/tmux-config/README.md

 -----

-The status bar is hidden by default (type `tmux set status` to toggle it) because creating windows in not part of my workflow.
+The status bar is hidden by default (type `tmux set status` to toggle it) because creating windows is not part of my workflow.
 I'd rather open a new tab in my terminal, or a new terminal.
 To me, Tmux is a fix to what my terminal should have builtin.